Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 So far, your Flow only contains datasets.
 To take action on datasets, you need to apply recipes.
 The **LOANS_ENRICHED** and **UNEMPLOYMENT_DATA** datasets both contain a column of Loan IDs.
 Let’s join these two datasets together using a visual recipe.

+* Return to the Flow either by clicking the menu option in the top left or with the keyboard shortcut G+F
 * Select the `LOANS_ENRICHED` dataset from the Flow by `single clicking` on it.
 * Choose `Join With…` from the `Visual recipes` section of the Actions sidebar near the top right of the screen (note: click the `Open Panel` arrow if it is minimized and notice there are three different types of join recipe, we want `Join With…`).
 * Choose `UNEMPLOYMENT_DATA` as the second input dataset.